erikdubois/Sardi/README.md

 # Sardi Icon Theme

-# you are in the wrong place

-# download them from sourceforge
+# Download the sardi icons from sourceforge

 # https://sourceforge.net/projects/sardi/

+# Request Icons here on github

-# Request Icons & Issues with current icons
+# Report issues with current icons here on github

 When reporting missing or wrong looking icons make sure to follow these steps so I can resolve it faster and efficiently: